 Therefore, all public pools that must comply with the International Building Code must be accessible, in terms of access to the pool area and into the pool itself.

-Unfortunately, the ICC/ANSI A117.1-2003 standard, which is adopted under the IBC 2006 and 2009, fails to provide an acceptable and safe means for entering and exiting swimming pools.
-A ramp conforming to the section 405 requirements in this standard may create an unsafe condition in many situations.
+Fortunately, the ICC/ANSI A117.1-2009 standard, which is adopted under the IBC 2015, includes requirements to provide an acceptable and safe means for entering and exiting swimming pools.

 Temporary Certificates of Occupancy & Accessibility

-Building Code Officials may issue Temporary Certificates of Occupancy, even if not all accessibility requirements have been satisfied, as long as:
+Building Code Officials may issue Temporary Certificates of Occupancy, even if not all accessibility requirements have been satisfied, if:

 The building can be occupied safely